panplou/CalendarModule/README.md

 1) Checkout project from repository to desired directory
 3) Open Terminal / Command line
-4) Navigate to the directory the project is located
+4) Navigate to the directory the project folder is located and go inside calendar module folder
 5) execute "npm install" to fetch all necessary depencies
 5) execute "npm start" to create a localhost dev environment server.
 A message like the below shoule be prompted